Skip to main content

 minute read

-The South Dakota Commission on Gaming wants to inform individuals of increased fraudulent online casinos falsely claiming to be affiliated with licensed South Dakota gaming establishments.
-These unauthorized platforms use misleading advertisements, fake apps, and cloned websites to deceive consumers and pose financial and personal security risks.
+Pierre, SD – August 4, 2025 – The South Dakota Commission on Gaming is alerting the public about an increase in fraudulent online casinos falsely claiming to be affiliated with licensed South Dakota gaming establishments.
+These unauthorized platforms use misleading advertisements, fake apps, and cloned websites to deceive consumers, posing significant financial and personal security risks.

 Online Casino Gaming is Not Legal in South Dakota